The Challenge: We are driven by fear in work and our personal lives.

 Financial security is a goal for all of us.
 We’re afraid of losing money so we save it.
-We spend all our time working just for fear of losing our job or to gain more financial security.
+We spend all our time working just for fear of losing our jobs or to gain more financial security.
 Research, however, suggests that having more money doesn’t always lead to a happier, more fulfilled life.
 A worldwide survey found that after having basic needs met for food and shelter, along with simple conveniences and psychological needs, long-term happiness did not correspond to increased wealth.
 Society tells us we need to keep buying more things to feel happy and secure.
-The hard truth is that no matter to which someone is, all of us die as equals.
-Your money (or lack of) will not protect you from the inevitable.
+The hard truth is that no matter who someone is, all of us die as equals.
+Your money (or lack of it) will not protect you from the inevitable.
 So, what is most important to you?
 What will you spend your money and time on?

 You will find more fulfillment in your daily life.